 Business Intelligence Vs. Business Analytics

-With the help of this blog, we hope to simplify the distinctions between business intelligence and business analytics while highlighting their applications, features, and potential to alter organizations.
+In our blog, we will try to simplify the distinction between business intelligence and business analytics and highlight the difference in their application, features, and potentiality in changing organizations.

 Business Intelligence Vs Business Analytics: Overview